lucia-auth/lucia/docs/pages/upgrade-v3/prisma/postgresql.md

 The v3 Prisma adapter now requires all fields to be `camelCase`.

+**Migration must be handled manually or else there's a high likelihood you will lose all your data**. **Do NOT use Prisma's migration tools as is**.
+Read this guide carefully as some parts depend on your current structure (**especially the table names**), and feel free to ask questions on our Discord server if you have any questions.

 ## Update session table

 The main change to the session table is that the `idle_expires` and `active_expires` fields are replaced with a single `expiresAt` field.
 Unlike the previous columns, it's a `DateTime` type.
 Update the `Session` model.
 Make sure to add any custom attributes you previously had.